Ask a Librarian

 Labriola Center at ASU

 Below is a short list of treatises related to cultural resources.
 You can search for other resources in the ASU catalog by using subject headings such as: Indians of North America -- Antiquities -- Law and legislation and United States -- Native American Graves Protection and Repatriation Act.

 Cohen’s Handbook of Federal Indian Law (current)

 This treatise covers federal Indian law, focusing on the relationship among tribes, the states, and the federal government within the context of civil and criminal jurisdiction, as well as areas of resource management and government structure.
-It is available in print in the Law Library and on Lexis Advance (login required).
+It is available in print in the Law Library and on Lexis (login required).

 Legal Perspectives on Cultural Resources (2004)

 This book contains a collection of original articles focused on three key issues in historic preservation and cultural resource management: enforcement and preservation, international issues, and repatriation.
 This includes discussion of key legal controversies, cases, and statutes within a historical context.